Wazarr94/haxball_bot_headless/README.md

 The future changes will be :

  - Finishing this MD
- - Enhancing the mute system
+ - Enhancing the mute system -> DONE
  - Creating the functions folder
  - Enhancing the goal attribution
  - Publishing the Real Soccer Bot